YU000jp/logseq-plugin-confirmation-done-task/readme.md

   > Embeds a `string` property that allows discovery in queries.

 > [!WARNING]
 > This plugin is not available for versions newer than Logseq v0.10.9 and db versions.
-This is due to break changes in the feature of tasks.
+This is due to a change in functionality related to tasks.

 <div align="right">